CumulusNetworks/cldemo-automation-chef/README.md

 Topology Diagram
 ----------------
 This demo runs on a spine-leaf topology with two single-attached hosts.
-Each device's management interface is connected to an out-of-band management switch and bridged with the out-of-band management server that runs the Puppetserver.
+Each device's management interface is connected to an out-of-band management switch and bridged with the out-of-band management server that runs the Chef server.

              +------------+       +------------+
              | spine01    |       | spine02    |